 One of the best-known entrepreneurs, Richard Branson, has said, “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of your clients.”
 In the world of business, it's a well-known truth that motivating employees is essential for the growth and success of the company.

-Many banks have done a lot to improve the customer experience.
+Many financial institutions have done a lot to improve the customer experience.
 Digital banking has become more convenient, and now clients are able to conduct transactions and other activities via their mobile phones.
 Unfortunately, there are many financial organizations that disregard their employees─those who, at the end of the day, are the ones who ensure a satisfactory customer experience.

 Manual paperwork still dominates the bank back office, even though there are thousands of customer requests that employees need to address.
 In the end, it not only causes system and human errors but also takes a lot of time and makes the process painful and unpleasant for their customers.
 What about creating a user experience for employees that would result in customer satisfaction?